MRC Max Perutz Award

 • I have read and understood the MRC Max Perutz Award guidelines in full and meet the eligibility requirements as stated in them

-• the video I submit to the MRC Max Perutz Award 2024 is my own work and has not been submitted or published elsewhere.
-I will not submit or publish my video elsewhere until after MRC publishes the winning entry
+• the entry I submit to the MRC Max Perutz Award 2025 is my own work and has not been submitted or published elsewhere.
+I will not submit or publish my entry elsewhere until after The Observer and MRC publish the winning entries

-• the topic of my video is within the area of my research
+• the topic of my entry is within the area of my research

-• I give permission to MRC and UK Research and Innovation to use and publish my name, image and video on their communication channels, if chosen to be shortlisted
+• I give permission to MRC and UK Research and Innovation to use and publish my name, image and entry on their communication channels, if chosen to be shortlisted

-• I have checked my university or research institute’s guidance for getting permission from anyone else in the video, including any participants under 18 years of age
+• I have checked my university or research institute’s guidance for getting permission from anyone else in my entry, including any participants under 18 years of age

-• I have gained and acknowledged any third-party permission in the description of my video
+• I have gained and acknowledged any third-party permission for my entry

 • I have notified my supervisor of my entry and will not share any confidential information about the award with anyone prior to any official announcement by MRC

-• I agree to a Creative Commons license that retains my copyright of the video while allowing others to copy, distribute, and make some uses of it.
-I give permission to MRC to publish my video if it is shortlisted
+• I agree to a Creative Commons license that retains my copyright of my entry while allowing others to copy, distribute, and make some uses of it.
+I give permission to The Observer and MRC to publish my entry if it is shortlisted

 • I understand that failing to follow any of the above or providing any false information may disqualify my entry